 The book of Romans is the Constitution of God's Kingdom.
 The book of Romans spells out

 who we are, and what we have "in Christ".
 When we understand who we are, and what we have "in Christ", we will rise above sin, addiction, and religion

 I have written a book called, Recovery In Christ.
 Recovery In Christ explains the

 historical context of Romans.
 In my book, I explain Romans

 verse-by-verse and apply it to the problem of addiction.
 I also explain what the One

 New Man is and how we can position ourselves in it to receive power.
 I

 encourage you to order a copy

 Due to popular demand, Recovery In Christ is now available as an audio book!
-If you do not like to read, or do not have time to, then download my book, and listen to it in your car, or while you relax in favorite chair.
-Go to our "Books and Recordings page", and listen to a short sample of the Recovery In Christ audio book.
-Then, go to Audible, Amazon or iTunes to download your copy!
+If you do not like to read, or have time to, then download my book, and listen to it in your car, or while you relax in favorite chair.
+Go to our "Books and Recordings page", and listen to a short sample of the audio book.
+Then, go to Audible, Amazon or iTunes to download your copy today!

-Note: If you are viewing this site on a cell phone, you may have to switch to the classic mode, by clicking on the word "classic" at the bottom of your page, to read our blog or access our store.
+Note: If you are viewing this site on a cell phone, you may have to switch to the classic mode, by clicking on the word "classic" at the bottom of your page, to read our blog.